Parents & Carers

 The College seems to promote that students should be independent learners.
 What does that mean?

-An independent learner is a student who: Understands they are responsible for their own learning is 'self-starting', well-prepared for class and brings the equipment needed Has an active involvement in the subject both in and beyond the classroom
+An independent learner is a student who: Understands they are responsible for their own learning, is 'self-starting', well-prepared for class and brings the equipment needed.
+They will also have an active involvement in the subject both in and beyond the classroom.

 What does my son or daughter have to do to qualify to return for a second year, after the summer?

 To return to the second year a student must successfully complete their first year.
 If they have completed a programme but wish to start another then they would need to have passed the programme at the next lower level and any entry tests or other requirements for the next level to progress.
 We will write to the parents of all students who are expressing concerns that they might not achieve the qualifications.
 If students fail then they will not be invited onto the next level of a programme and may not be re-enrolled by the College on the same qualification for the following year.
 For our part we also put on revision sessions and help and encourage all students who appear to be in danger of not returning.
 We will also help in August and September with progression guidance for any student who has unfortunately not passed their previous qualification.